ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 For example, the *SMMLA* instruction operates on 8-bit numbers.
 The role of packing after quantization is to organize two 4-bit integers into a single 8-bit memory space, and the *SMMLA* instructions are handwritten to efficiently operate on the two packed integers at once.

-The power of KleidiAI comes from its deep understanding of AI workload requirements, quantization techniques, data packing strategies, and advanced Arm instructions combining to squeeze the most performance out of AI models on Arm CPUs.
+The power of KleidiAI stems from its deep understanding of AI workload requirements, quantization techniques, data packing strategies, and advanced Arm instructions, which combine to accelerate and optimize the performance of AI models on Arm CPUs.

-The next section dives into the technical specifics of how KleidiAI delivers these performance uplifts by stepping through a C++ example.
+The next section dives into the technical details of how KleidiAI delivers these performance uplifts by stepping through a C++ example.